Rocket Money Review: Expense Tracking and Bill Negotiation

 In addition to canceling unwanted subscriptions on your behalf, Rocket Money can also negotiate your monthly bills for you.
 Just upload a photo of the bill to your dashboard, and Rocket Money’s in-house negotiators will call your provider to try and get you a better price.

-If they succeed, you’ll be charged 30% to 60% of your first-year savings as a fee (your choice).
+If they succeed, you’ll be charged 35% to 60% of your first-year savings as a fee.
 If they fail, you won’t be charged a dime.

-Smart Savings could be an especially helpful feature if you know you need to save money each month, but you’re not sure when or how much.
-If you’re not a Premium member, you can still open a Smart Savings Account for $2 per month.
+This could be an especially helpful feature if you know you need to save money each month, but you’re not sure when or how much.

-That said, at the time of this writing, we couldn’t determine the APY of a Smart Savings account.
-We suspect it may not generate the same interest as a high-yield savings account (HYSA), so keep that in mind if you plan to store cash there long term.
+That said, at the time of this writing, we couldn’t determine the APY of a Financial Goals account.
+We suspect it may not generate the same interest as a high-yield savings account, so keep that in mind if you plan to store cash there long term.

 Rocket Money claims that Premium users can “get help from a member of our team on your money problems,” but we were unable to find further details of this feature mentioned on any other page.